NeeyiOla/Waggle_PowerBI_Report/README.md

 ## Acceptance Criteria

-- Executive report dashboard or summary page answering CEO questions
+- Executive report dashboard or summary page answering CEO, questions.
+- Pet Comparison and Demographic Dashbaords that support decision making or business process improvement for Marketing and Product development team.
 - At least 7 different Power BI visuals accross report
 - At least 5 slicers per page (dropdown, slider, search, hierachy, select all)
 - Use of company colors, logos, icons